-Net realised (losses) gains and impairments includes impairment losses of \$0.4 million (2017 - \$1.3 million) recognised on fixed maturity securities held by the Company.
+Net realised gains (losses) and impairments includes impairment losses of \$0.3 million (2018 - \$0.4 million) recognised on fixed maturity securities held by the Company.

-Refer to page 24 in the risk disclosures section for the estimated fair values of the Company's derivative instruments.
-Realised gains and losses on futures and options contracts are included in net realised (losses) gains and impairments.
+Refer to pages 25 to 27 in the risk disclosures section for the estimated fair values of the Company's derivative instruments.
+Realised gains and losses on futures and options contracts are included in net realised gains (losses) and impairments.

-Included in net investment income and net other investment (losses) income is \$3.9\$ million (2017 - \$4.0\$ million) of investment management, accounting and custodian fees.
+Included in net investment income and net other investment income (losses) is 3.9 million (2018 - 3.9 million) of investment management, accounting and custodian fees.